Jatin-Mehra119/Email-Service/readme.md

 - 📧 Reliable Gmail SMTP delivery
 - ⚡ Fast, lightweight FastAPI backend
 - 🐳 Docker-ready for easy deployment
-- 🔒 Secure email handling
+- 🔒 Secure email handling with API key authentication
+- 🛡️ Protected endpoints to prevent unauthorized access

 Simply integrate this API with your website's contact form and let it handle the rest - from content enhancement to reliable delivery.